The following guidelines for sailing are for off-the-beach craft only.

 Canoeing, and Sea Kayaking.

-Staff - any adult approved by the school council who provides supervisory, instructional and educational elements of the activity or excursion.
+Staff - any adult approved by the principal who provides supervisory, instructional and educational elements of the activity or excursion.

 Teacher - a staff member registered with the Victorian Institute of Teaching who provides a supervisory role on a program.